 Terrain: Easy, flat beach terrain.

-Close to Baquerizo Moreno town, Isla Lobos is home to a large sea lion colony as well as blue-footed and nazca boobies.
+Close to Baquerizo Moreno town, La Loberia is home to a large sea lion colony as well as blue-footed and nazca boobies.
 There is a short 1km trail to hike, a nice beach, and great opportunity to snorkel with playful sea lions.
-Isla Lobos can be visited as an organised day tour or during a cruise itinerary.
+La Loberia is easy to reach from town, and can be visited under your own steam, or as an organised day tour or during a cruise itinerary.
+At low tide there is a protected lagoon - the perfect spot to snorkel with sealions and turtles.
+At high tide the sealions haul their way up to the beach for a siesta.

 The Interpretation Center on San Cristobal is to the north of town, accesible via a boardwalk.
 The Galapagos National Park mandates that all cruise visitors to San Cristobal include time at the Interpretation Center.
 The informative displays give context to a trip, detailing the natural and human history of the archipelago.
 Different areas of the center cover the volcanic formation of the islands, the biodiversity of wildlife, and the early human history of San Cristobal Galapagos.

 Take the 3.5km loop trail past Playa Mann Beach up to Cerro Tijeretas.
-Visitors are rewarded with panoramic views and the chance to observe two different species of Frigate bird nesting together – Great and Magnificent Frigates.
-Continue down from the path for access to secluded Baquerizo Beach or Punta Carola (see below).
+Visitors are rewarded with panoramic views (from the top lookout station) and the chance to observe two different species of Frigate bird nesting together – Great and Magnificent Frigates.
+There is also excellent snorkeling to be enjoyed in the bay with sealions.
+Continue on down from the path for access to secluded Baquerizo Beach or Punta Carola (see below).

 Manglesito Beach on the northern coast of San Cristobal is often a stop on day tours to Kicker Rock.
 It’s a swimming, surfing, and snorkeling beach where sea lions, rays, sea turtles, and sharks swim in the shallow waters amid vividly colored schools of reef fish.

-On the road to El Junco follow a trail through giant cactus forest to reach the sandy shores of Puerto Chino Beach.
+At the end of the road from El Junco, follow a trail through giant cactus forest to reach the sandy shores of Puerto Chino Beach.
 The beach’s wildlife and flora are the stars of the show.
 Puerto Chino has the only beach break on San Cristobal, making it an inviting spot for surf lessons and beginners.
 Sea lions, blue-footed boobies, different kinds of Galapagos finches, mockingbirds, and yellow warblers are frequently found in the area.
+Follow the small cliff trail for the best views looking down on the beach.

 Punta Carola is a popular San Cristobal beach for surfers.
 During high tide the waves reach ten feet with two breaks.
 The left reef break is suitable for beginners, while the right point break offers great action for more experienced surfers.
 Access to the beach is on the same loop trail from town that heads to Cerro Tijeretas (Frigate Bird Hill).

 This off-the-beaten-path beach is reached via an hour walk on an overgrown path.
 Playa Baquerizo’s big appeal are the sea lions that gather here year round.
-To get to Playa Baquerizo, follow the signs from town to Las Tijeretas, and from the hill-top head down to the beach.
+To get to Playa Baquerizo, follow the signs from town to Las Tijeretas, and from the hill-top continue along the cliff before heading down to the beach.

 Tongo Reef is the surf spot for intermediate boarders who want a challenge.
 Waves here reach six feet at high tide, with three take-off zones to access the break.
 Bajito and Medio are perfect for beginners and intermediate surfers, while Pico has the biggest waves to push experts to the limit.